 The provider may appeal adverse actions such as termination or de-enrollment of an age group pursuant to the SCDSS's regulations [Reg.
 126150, et seq.].
 The following is not appealable: 1) the natural ending of the provider enrollment period based on the expiration date, 2) provider closure, 3) failing the assessment scores during an enrollment visit 4) not being enrolled due to a violation that occurs during the on-site enrollment visit 5) denial of enrollment/re-enrollment.

 A certified letter will be sent to the provider notifying them of any adverse action with the instructions of how to request an appeal.
 If the certified letter is returned or is never delivered for whatever reason through no fault of SCDSS, then another letter will be sent by regular mail.
 An email may also be sent at the same time.
-To appeal the decision, a request must be made in writing within 30 days from receipt of the letter notifying the provider of the negative action.
+To appeal the decision, a request must be made in writing within 30 days from receipt of the letter.
+The letter will give instructions on where to send the request the appeal.

 The request may be made by the provider or a person acting on his/her behalf, such as a legal representative, relative, or friend.
 Staff must not impede, limit, or interfere in any way with the client's right to request a fair hearing.
 Once a representative has been appointed by the provider, then all communications regarding the hearing and appeal are required to be made with that representative.